Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers: Pulse compression results

-The dispersion of our CFBG is determined by taking into account the complete group delay response of the grating compressor and total GDD of the amplifier system.
-The silica fibers of the fiber coupled devices (AOM, WDM, etc. in total 10~m of SMF28) contribute $\sim$ $-$0.5 ps$^2$ whereas the ZBLAN fiber (1.6 m, 3.0 m and 4.0~m of Tm:Tb:ZBLAN) contributes insignificantly to the net dispersion that we do not take into account.
+The dispersion of our CFBG is determined by taking into account the complete group delay response of the grating compressor and the total GDD of the amplifier system.
+The silica fibers of the fiber coupled devices (AOM, WDM, etc. in total 10~m of SMF28) contribute $\sim$ $-$0.5 ps$^2$, whereas the ZBLAN fiber (1.6 m, 3.0 m and 4.0~m of Tm:Tb:ZBLAN) contributes insignificantly to the net dispersion that we do not take into account.
 The theoretically specified distance between the gratings in the Treacy compressor is 214 mm, the groove number of the gratings is 800 mm$^{-1}$ and the incidence angle of the grating (Littrow angle) is 44.4$^\circ$.
+The two gratings are arranged in Littrow angle to ensure a best diffraction efficiency of $97\%$ and a roof mirror is used to create a double-pass configuration.
 Theoretically, the gratings introduce $-$7.15~ps$^2$ of second-order dispersion for a 1.75 {\textmu}m incident beam.
 Based on these parameters, the designed dispersion of our CFBG is $+$7.1435 ps$^2$ and $-$0.0585 ps$^3$ for GDD and TOD, respectively.
 The TPSR implements a CFBG to achieve large dispersive pulse stretching within a compact fiber length.
+It is spliced with a circulator which allows the pulse to enter the stretcher and then reflect off the CFBG while ensuring that the returning, stretched pulse is rerouted to the output instead of back toward the laser source \cite{tosi2018review}.
+This enables an all-fiber, single-pass configuration without introducing back-reflections that could destabilize the laser.